 If you have an abnormal Pap smear, you may need a colposcopy to learn more about what caused it.
-At New England Women’s Healthcare in Woburn, Massachusetts, the highly experienced OB/GYN team offers on-site colposcopy for your convenience.
+At New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, the highly experienced OB/GYN team offers on-site colposcopy for your convenience.
 This simple diagnostic procedure can give you the answers you need to prevent cervical cancer.
 Use the online scheduling tool or call the office to make your appointment today.

 In a colposcopy, your New England Women’s Healthcare doctor views your cervix, vulva, and vagina using a colposcope, a device that magnifies the view.
 Usually, women need a colposcopy after an abnormal Pap smear.
 Your OB/GYN may also perform this type of exam if they detect some abnormalities during your pelvic exam.

 If your OB/GYN finds abnormal tissue, they may perform a biopsy, in which they remove a small tissue sample for testing.

 Your New England Women's Healthcare OB/GYN performs your colposcopy on-site, possibly after a pelvic exam, depending on your needs.
 You'll lay in a standard pelvic exam position while your doctor swabs your vagina and cervix with a solution that enhances their view.

 Next, your OB/GYN places a speculum to gently open the vagina and expose the cervix.
 They insert the colposcope in your vaginal opening and then view the abnormal areas in detail.
 If you’re having a biopsy, your provider removes a small sample of cervical tissue.

 Your OB/GYN at New England Women's Healthcare gives you specific guidelines to prepare for this procedure, which usually include the following.